mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

-Because we want to coarsen our mesh multiple times, it is important to think about how many nodes we should have on a connector (Apart from that it is allways good to be multi-grid-friendly).
+Because we want to coarsen our mesh multiple times, it is important to think about how many nodes we should have on a connector (Apart from that, it is allways good to be multi-grid-friendly).
 To calculate the number of nodes (:math:`N`) per connector, we use this formula:

 .. math::

     N=2^n m + 1

 Where :math:`n` is the ``number of refinements + 1`` and :math:`m` is an ``integer``.
-To save some work, we will set the default number of nodes for a connector to ``145``.
-This means, we will not have to change the node number in the chord-wise direction.
+For our chord-wise direction, we will use ''145'' Nodes.
+To save some work, we will set it as default.

 1. Click ``Defaults``
 2. Make sure ``Connector`` is checked